Sutanoy/Covariate-dependent-Graph-Estimation/README.md

 One can simply run the demo as is to get some demo examples and some visual results through a heatmap and histograms.

 ## Data generation
 In this file, it is assumed that there are 2 discrete covariate levels.
-The data are generated from two different covariance matrices as an example, controlled by a \lambda parameter.
+The data are generated from two different covariance matrices as an example, controlled by a https://latex.codecogs.com/gif.latex?%5Clambda parameter.
 Depending on whether \lambda_1= \lambda_2, we have the covariate independent model or the covariate dependent model.
 Set no. of subjects in study to be `n` and number of variables to be `p+1`.

 #1.
 Covariate independent model
 `\lambda_1 = \lambda_2 = [15,15,15,15, 0,...
 0]`